MaxBarannikov/DocsRAG/README.md

 See [Task 9 — Embedder ONNX optimization](#task-9--embedder-onnx-optimization) below for the numeric results and architectural decisions.

+## Troubleshooting

+Real failure modes hit while building / running this project:

+- **First `/ask` after `make up` is slow (10–20 s), subsequent calls fast.** Ollama lazy-loads the model into RAM on the first request.
+Not a bug.
+Run `make warmup` after `make up` to pay this cost once outside the user's request.

+- **API container starts but `/ask` returns `ConnectionError`.** The Ollama menu-bar app isn't running on the host.
+From inside the container: `curl -s http://host.docker.internal:11434/api/tags` should return JSON.
+If not, start the Ollama app or `ollama serve` natively.
+(Variant A — Ollama on the host — is the default; Variant B with Ollama in a sibling container is commented out in `docker-compose.yml`.)

+- **`docker compose build` fails on `torch`.** Docker Desktop memory limit.
+Bump to 8+ GB in Settings → Resources → Memory.

+- **Embedding model re-downloads on every `up --build`.** The `hf_cache` Docker volume in `docker-compose.yml` mounts `/app/.cache/huggingface`.
+If you removed it, the ~470 MB download repeats on every container rebuild.

+- **`Failed to export span batch code: 401, reason: Unauthorized` floods logs during eval.** LangFuse keys in `.env` are wrong / expired / for the wrong region.
+Either fix them (`cloud.langfuse.com` → Settings → API Keys; check whether your project is in US or EU region — the keypairs are different) or clear them (`LANGFUSE_PUBLIC_KEY=` and `LANGFUSE_SECRET_KEY=`) to disable tracing entirely.
+The 401s don't break Ragas — numbers in MLflow are unaffected — they're just noise.

+- **`make vllm-start` fails with `vllm: command not found`.** You're not in the project venv (`source .venv/bin/activate`) or upstream `vllm` isn't installed yet (`make install-vllm`).

+- **`uv pip sync uv.lock` silently removes vllm-metal and/or ONNX deps.** They're not pinned in `pyproject.toml` / `uv.lock` (vllm: CUDA-only deps without macOS wheels; ONNX: kept as opt-in extra).
+After any `uv pip sync`, recovery is `make install-vllm` and/or `make install-onnx`.

+- **Russian answers come back with garbled Cyrillic.** On `INFERENCE_BACKEND=vllm` with the default 7B-4bit MLX, the translator's EN→RU pass produces latin-with-acute artefacts mid-word (e.g. `разdéлвние`).
+Switch `VLLM_MODEL` in `.env` to `mlx-community/Qwen2.5-14B-Instruct-4bit` and `make vllm-start` again.
+Ollama and 14B-MLX both handle Russian cleanly.

+- **`pytest tests/test_embedder_parity.py` errors on `ModuleNotFoundError: No module named 'embeddings'`** but `python -c "from embeddings ..."` works.
+The editable install's package list (`__editable__.docsrag-0.1.0.pth`) was registered before a new top-level package was added.
+Recovery: `uv pip install -e . --no-deps`.

 ## API

 The RAG API runs on `http://localhost:8000`.